 What Is a Concussion?

-Seeing as concussions are somewhat misunderstood in the United States, it’s important to establish what a concussion is before talking about what the consequences of one could be.
-A concussion is a type of traumatic brain injury (TBI) induced by a bump, blow, or jolt to the head or a body strike that causes the head and brain to swing back and forth rapidly.
-The brain can bounce around or twist in the skull as a result of this abrupt movement, causing chemical changes in the brain as well as straining and injuring brain cells.
+A concussion is a type of traumatic brain injury (TBI) caused by a bump, blow, or jolt to the head.
+It can also result from a sudden impact to the body that causes the head and brain to move back and forth rapidly.
+This movement can lead to the brain bouncing around inside the skull, causing chemical changes and potential damage to brain cells.

 Symptoms of a Concussion